noble-varghese/snake_and_ladder/README.md

 # Snake and Ladders Game

 Welcome to the Snake and Ladders game!
-This classic board game is now available for you to enjoy on your computer.
-Roll the dice, move your token, and race to the finish line, avoiding snakes and climbing ladders along the way.

 ## Getting Started
 To play the Snake and Ladders game, follow these steps: